Purchase Price Allocation

 - Review client information and conduct due diligence.
 Our due diligence process is not limited by hourly time constraints.
 We’ll spend as much time as needed to develop a full understanding of the subject company and its assets.

 - Prepare PPA analysis, including the development of fair values and remaining economic lives of the identified tangible and intangible assets.

-- Communicate results in a thoroughly documented report.
+- Communicate results in a thoroughly documented purchase price allocation report.
 We understand that you appreciate the opportunity to review our work.
 Therefore, we always first tender a draft report, allowing time for review.

 - Follow up call with client and audit team to provide an overview of our analysis methodologies, and opinions.
 Our comprehensive approach keeps all parties informed and up to date with information so as to make the process as fluid and transparent as possible for our clients.

 The Role of MPI

 MPI stands ready to assist you with the valuation-related aspects of ASC Topic 805 and purchase price allocations, either on a consultative basis or by providing independent valuation opinions that are thoroughly supported and well-reasoned.
 Our approach involves working closely with you, as clients, and your other professional advisors in order to make sure the entire team is aligned.

 With our dedicated purchase price allocation and intangible asset allocation team, MPI has the resources and experience necessary to prepare your purchase price allocation, including business enterprise or reporting unit valuations, evaluations of contingent consideration, and asset-level valuations.